Roxy Roxborough

 Roxborough was a partner in the 1997 Sprint Champion and Eclipse Award winning thoroughbred race horse Smoke Glacken.

 The novel Gambling on Magic by Christopher G. Moore (Heaven Lake Press) was loosely based on Roxborough's life.

 Roxborough is featured in the 2016 sports gambling documentary The Best of It.

+in 2023, Roxborough was inducted into the Sports Gambling Hall of Fame at Circa Resort & Casino in Las Vegas.

 Accolades

 The 50 Greatest Sports Figures in Nevada History.

 The 50 Most Important People in Sports.

 The 10 Most Influential People in Gaming.